fdev31/hotbuckets/README.md

 ## Misc notes

-- shapes are qdiscs, the "main" type of traffic control object, some can use classes
+- shapers are qdiscs, the "main" type of traffic control object, some can use classes
-- classes are used by some shapes to divide the traffic
+- classes are used by some shapers to divide the traffic
-- match allows sending network traffic matching the rule to some shape
+- match allows sending network traffic to a specific class or shaper (qdisc)
 - try to avoid using the same names in match and class, some cases are ambiguous

 # TODO